timescale/docs/getting-started/run-queries-from-console.md

 As Timescale Cloud is based on PostgreSQL, you can use lots of [different tools][integrations] to connect to your service and interact with your data.
-To securely manage your date from inside Console, Timescale offers the following UIs:
+To securely manage your date from inside Console, Timescale offers the following Cloud SQL editors:

 - [SQL editor][run-sqleditor]: a simple UI to run queries for each individual service.
 - [PopSQL][run-popsql]: a comprehensive UI that you use to write queries, visualize data, and share your results.

+If you prefer the command line to a Cloud SQL editor, use [psql][install-psql].

 ## SQL editor